Samuel-Dainton/Heritage-Housing-Issues-P5/README.md

 * **Business Requirement 2:** Regression, Cluster, Data Analysis
 	* We want to predict the value of a house.
 We want to build a regression model to predict the dependant variable.
 	* We want to cluster similar houses, to predict which cluster a prospect will belong in.
-	* We want to understand a cluster profile to present potential options to remodel a house and bring the prospect to a cluster that typically yields a higher sales price.
+	* We want to understand a cluster profile which could present potential options to remodel a house and bring the prospect to a cluster that typically yields a higher sales price.

 ## ML Business Case